 Submission ID Key Points of Submission Analysis State Interest?
 Yes/No Recommendation Significant Change?
-The submission is in relation to Lot 1 RP227283, Cunningham Highway, Aratula, which is located south of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businesses in the township and across from the existing motel.
-Image: Control of the existing businession requests Council consider including the land in the Township Zone for the following reasons: Image: Noise from Cunningham Highway does not make it suitable for residential township the existing busines of the highway will affect the amenity of any future dwellings that may be proposed on the land.
-In addition, it is understood that the State would consider noise impacts as part of any future dwellings that may be proposed on the land.
-In the State may impose noise attenuation requirements for residential dwellings on future lots (this may include an acoustic barrier along the Cunningham Highway frontage and architectural treatments that may affect dwelling affordability): The Township Zone will provide a buffer between the Cunningham Highway and existing rural residential development to the west: The development of the land in line with the purpose of the Township Zone will activate the Cunningham Highway (associated with the existing motel): The Township Zone will provide a buffer between the Cunningham Highway and existing rural residential devel No No change.
-N/A Hughes Court, Aratula and Lot 99 SP170198, Charlwood Road, Aratula: Lot 51 on SP170198 The submission's request to amend the draft Planning Scheme to include Lot 51 on SP170198 in the minimum 4000m lot size area on Overlay Map OM13 Map OM-13 to include the following land in
+PLSS18/000178 which is located south of the existing businesses in the township and across from the existing motel.
+The submission's request to include the land in the Township Zone has been considered.
+It is recommended that the land be retained in the Rural Residential Zone for the following reason: The extension of commercial activities along the western side of the Cunningham Highway and subsequently, the expansion of commercial ribbon development is not supported.
+Consolidation of the Township Zone to the existing traditional village development pattern of Aratula and existing non-residential uses is sought.
+Yes/No No change.
+N/A Image: A species of the system Image: A species of the species of the system Image: A species of the the land in the Township Zone for the following reasons: Noise from Cunningham Highway does not make it suitable for residential uses.
+The Rural Residential Zone in the draft Planning Scheme outlines that development is to protect a high level of amenity and privacy.
+This could not be adequately achieved given that the land is adjacent to the Cunningham Highway.
+The noise associated with the operation of the highway will affect the amenity of any future dwellings that may be proposed on the land.
+In addition, it is understood that the State would consider noise impacts as part of any future development application process to create rural residential lots.
+The State may impose noise attenuation requirements for residential dwellings on future lots (this may include an acoustic barrier along the Cunningham Highway frontage and architectural treatments that may affect dwelling affordability); The Township Zone will provide a buffer between the Cunningham Highway and existing rural residential development to the west; The development of the land in line with the purpose of the Township Zone will activate the Cunningham Highway frontage of Aratula and the land correlates with the extent of the Township Zone on the opposite side of the Cunningham Highway (associated with the existing motel); The land is subject to flooding (not mapped on overlays) and inclusion of the land in this zone will assist with ensuring that future dwellings are not developed in an area that is susceptible to flooding.
+PLSS18/000193 The submission raises the following matters regarding Lot 51 on SP170198, Hughes Court, Aratula and Lot 99 SP170198, Charlwood Road, Aratula: Lot 51 on SP170198 Lot 51 on SP170198 The submission's request to amend the draft Planning Scheme to include Lot 51 on SP170198 in the minimum 4000m2 lot size area on Overlay Map OM13 No 1. (a).
+Amend Overlay Map OM-13 to include the following land in Yes